 2. But notice the fulfillment of this 25-year-old promise is recorded in only a few verses.
 Why?

 Transition – I believe there is another great faith lesson for us to remember while we are waiting. . .

 A. God’s time is the right time, all the time

-2. Sarah was 90 years old.
-High risk pregnancies are no problem for God.
-He is the best physician.
+- Sarah was 90 years old but age and high risk pregnancies are not a problem for God; He is the Great Physician.

 a.
 Jesus Christ came at the right time.